 Oghenetoja Okoh received her B.A. at the University of Minnesota and earned her Ph.D. from New York University.
 She taught at the University of Akron before coming to Loyola.
-The working title of current book manuscript – Contesting from the Margins: Minority Identity and Citizenship in Nigeria, 1928-1960 – reflects her current research agenda.
+Her current book manuscript - Minority Identities in Nigeria: Contesting and Claiming Citizenship in the Twentieth Century – is under contract with Cambridge University Press and reflects her current research agenda.
 She teaches 20th century African and African diaspora history, with expertise on questions of ethnicity, gender, and citizenship.

 - Gender and Power in Modern Africa